Time flies like an arrow; fruit flies like a banana

-"Time flies like an arrow; fruit flies like a banana" is a humorous saying that is used in linguistics as an example of a garden path sentence or syntactic ambiguity, and in word play as an example of punning, double entendre, and antanaclasis.
+"Time flies like an arrow; fruit flies like a banana" is a humorous saying that is used in linguistics as an example of a garden path sentence or syntactic ambiguity, and in word play as an example of punning and antanaclasis.

 Analysis of the basic ambiguities

 The point of the example is that the correct parsing of the second sentence, "fruit flies like a banana", is not the one that the reader starts to build, by assuming that "fruit" is a noun (the subject), "flies" is the main verb, and "like" as a preposition.
 The reader only discovers that the parsing is incorrect when it gets to the "banana".
 At that point, in order to make sense of the sentence, the reader is forced to reparse it, with "fruit flies" as the subject and "like" as the main verb.

 The first sentence predisposes the reader towards the incorrect parsing of the second.
 After reparsing the second, it becomes clear that the first sentence could be re-parsed in the same way.

 The sentence "time flies like an arrow" is in fact often used to illustrate syntactic ambiguity.

 Modern English speakers understand the sentence to unambiguously mean "Time passes fast, as fast as an arrow travels".
 But the sentence is syntactically ambiguous and alternatively could be interpreted as meaning, for example: